Dakota Davidson

-Dakota Davidson (born 31 December 1998) is an Australian rules footballer playing for Brisbane in the AFL Women's competition (AFLW).
+Dakota Ann-Marie Davidson (born 31 December 1998) is an Australian rules footballer playing for Brisbane in the AFL Women's competition (AFLW).

 Early life

 Davidson was born in Ipswich, Queensland to a family of Indigenous Australian descent (Gunditjmara).
+Dakota was raised near Limestone Park in central Ipswich and spent much of her youth playing sport on the local fields there.
 Dakota attended Ipswich Girls' Grammar School throughout her upbringing.
 She began playing Australian rules at the age of 18 encouraged by her father who was familiar with the sport having moved from western Victoria at a young age.
 The club Dakota first played for was University of Queensland in the AFL Queensland Women's League.
-After 3 season in the league Dakota was identified as a talented forward/ruck by the Brisbane Lions having kicked 11 goals in 11 games and was selected to play in 2 games in the AFL Queensland QW Winter Series prior in the run up to the national draft.
+After 3 season in the league Dakota was identified as a talented forward/ruck by the Brisbane Lions having kicked 11 goals in 11 games and was selected to play in 2 games in the AFL Queensland QW Winter Series in the run up to the national draft.